matias-ceau/scripts/docs/scripts/midi2arch.xsh.md

-# MIDI to Arch Keyboard Mapping Script
+# MIDI to Arch Control Script

 ---